ashna-khemani/cnn-examples/README.md

 Examples of Convolutional Neural Networks in action!

 ## Running these notebooks
-The easiest way to run these notebooks is through <a href="https://colab.research.google.com">Google Colab</a>, but you can also run them locally on your computer.
+The best way to run these notebooks is through <a href="https://colab.research.google.com">Google Colab</a>.
+For faster performance (especially with training the models), go to the top toolbar.
+Click `Runtime` -> `Change runtime type` -> set `Hardware accelerator` to `GPU`.
-If you choose to run locally, I recommend using a virtual environment, especially if you don't have libraries like tensorflow installed globally.
+You can also run the notebooks locally on your computer.
+I recommend using a virtual environment, especially if you don't have libraries like TensorFlow installed globally.
 Here's how to do that (for Mac users):
 1. Make sure you have virtualenv installed
     1. Check this by running `pip show virtualenv`